Levangul/levans-workday-scheduler/README.md

 ## Description

-This is a simple work day scheduler created with jquery
+This is a simple work day scheduler powered by jquery which uses dayjs to work with date and time.

 ## Usage